-It should be about a "programme" and a sustained approach to behavioural improvements which embeds knowledge within the organisation, using the employees own environment where possible to illustrate and demonstrate real life opportunities relevant to that person.
+Changing internal attitudes should be about a "programme" and a sustained approach to behavioural improvements.
+This approach embeds knowledge within the organisation, using the employees own environment where possible to illustrate and demonstrate real life opportunities relevant to that person.

 While everyone in the organisation has the ability to save energy, not everyone will have the same aptitude or opportunities to do so.